 Symptoms of e-VALI tend to resemble lung infection: trouble breathing, cough and fatigue, as well as chest pain, fever, low oxygen and coughing up blood in some cases.
 Parents, healthcare professionals and educators should check for a history of vaping in all kids, particularly if they have any of these symptoms.
 If symptoms persist, they need to see their doctor or a pediatric lung specialist.
 The treatment for e-VALI is different from the treatment for lung infection, and early treatment may be important to stopping progression.

-Researchers at University of Colorado plan to launch an innovative study in early 2020 to better understand what chemicals are in e-cigarettes.
+Researchers at the University of Colorado launched an innovative study in 2020 to better understand what chemicals are in e-cigarettes.
 It's innovative because they'll be using a robot to simulate human vaping, and they’ll actually be analyzing the vapor or gas that the robot exhales after it vapes — something that hasn't been studied.
-Carl White, MD, a pediatric pulmonologist at Children's Hospital Colorado, is leading this study and he explains why this research is important.
+Carl White, MD, a pediatric pulmonologist at Children's Hospital Colorado, is leading the study.

 "There's a chemical transformation happening when you vape," says Dr. White.
 “We know that the materials that start out in the device aren’t necessarily analyzed as being harmful.
 But once you cook those — the process that happens when you vape the materials — what you get is a mix of potentially toxic chemicals including aldehydes like formaldehyde, which is very toxic to the lungs and your body."